Risk Management Tools & Resources

 • Document informed refusal.
 If a patient refuses any suggested testing or referral, document the decision in the health record as well as any discussions related to potential outcomes and any patient education efforts.
 Consider having the patient sign an informed refusal document, and maintain that document in the health record.

 • Don’t rely on secondhand information.
-If testing is necessary for the patient’s partner (e.g., in relation to Tay-Sachs disease), and the partner wants to go elsewhere for the testing or indicates that the test has already been done, ask to see the actual results rather than relying on secondhand information from the patient, the partner, or family members.
+If testing is necessary for the patient’s partner (e.g., in relation to Tay-Sachs disease), and the partner wants to go elsewhere for the testing or indicates that the test has already occurred, ask to see the actual results rather than relying on secondhand information from the patient, the partner, or family members.
 If the actual results are unavailable, consider requesting that the partner have the test(s) done again.
 If the partner refuses, document the refusal in the patient’s health record.

 • Provide verbal and written confirmation.
 If you perform tests and/or interpret test results, make sure to always verbally notify the ordering physician of any concerning results, and document the conversation.
 Further, ensure that written test results are provided in an appropriate timeframe.